IvanRitter/sentiment_analysis_lstm/README.md

-# Sentiment anaylsis on amazone review data using LSTM
+# Sentiment analysis on amazon review data using LSTM